-The Fieldstone Neighborhood Group has adopted Fort Bend Young Life.
-YL hopes to give every adolescent the opportunity to meet Jesus Christ and follow Him.
+The Travis/Foster Young Life was started and is led by partners of The Grove Church.
+By intentionally pursuing relationships with high school students at Travis & Foster, YL hopes to give every adolescent the opportunity to meet Jesus Christ and follow Him.
 They do this through loving leaders, intentional relationships, and prayer.
 To get more information, please contact Mat Yelvington here.

 DEPELCHIN CHILDREN'S CENTER

-The Pecan Lakes Neighborhood Group has adopted DePelchin Children's Center in Richmond.
-The DePelchin Children's Center in Richmond is a Residential Treatment program.
+Every month, we head to The DePelchin Children's Center in Richmond to help care for and love the orphan through birthday parties and presence.
+The Children's Center is Residential Treatment program.
 This program treats children and adolescents struggling with severe mental, emotional or behavioral problems that inhibit normal functioning in a family setting.
 The purpose of the program is to help youths develop the coping methods, internal control and social skills they need to transition to a home environment.
-To get more information, please contact Jacey Jetton here.
+To get more information, please contact us here.

 Mission Across the Sea